Behaviour Policy - Updated September 2021

 Rewards for this level of behaviour would include a Certificate in Assembly, additional Golden Time or play time, a cookery session or other reward.

-Negative behaviour - Minor Incidents
+Negative behaviour – Level 1

 Minor incidents shouldn’t be ignored, unless it is part of an agreed plan, as they tend to result in low-level disruption during teaching and learning which prevents the child, or their peers from achieving their full potential.

-The following list is not exhaustive but includes: Throwing stones aimlessly, throwing pen tops, chatting ‘off-task’, scribbling in work books, making silly noises, not following a teacher's instructions fully, play fighting that doesn’t cause injury or distress, excluding others, rudeness to another child followed by an immediate apology etc.
+The following list is not exhaustive but includes: throwing stones aimlessly, throwing pen tops, chatting ‘off-task’, scribbling in workbooks, making silly noises, not following a teacher's instructions fully, play fighting that doesn’t cause injury or distress, excluding others, rudeness to another child followed by an immediate apology etc.

-Sanctions for minor incidents include:
+Sanctions for Level 1 include:

 - A verbal reminder and explanation of how to behave appropriately.